 Nurses, Midwives, and Doctors

 To be most useful in a rural health centre setting, healthcare volunteers need to be fully trained clinicians such as nurses, midwives, and doctors, and perhaps senior medical students.
 We are not able to consider medical or nursing students doing their electives as there are no sufficiently qualified staff at the Dispensary or other local Health Centres to supervise them.
 Areas of experience that would be particularly useful include General Practice, Tropical Medicine, Paediatrics, Infectious Diseases, HIV, Obstetrics and Gynaecology.
 Previous experience of working and/or travelling in a developing country would be of great benefit.
-Unlike the education part of our volunteering programme where we can find projects for a number of volunteers, the healthcare section of our programme requires fewer volunteers.
+Unlike the education part of our volunteering programme where we can find projects for a number of volunteers, medical volunteering in Malawi requires fewer volunteers.
 Please be aware that the Dispensary and Health Centres have very few facilities, and some healthcare professionals may find working at these limiting and frustrating (please read the documents at the bottom of this page so you will know what to expect).
 Three healthcare volunteers (one doctor and/or two nurses) is the maximum number needed at any one time.
 In addition to working at the Dispensary and/or Health Centres, healthcare volunteers may also like to spend one or more days a week at the rural hospital in Chintheche (25km north of Mwaya Beach).
 A number of healthcare volunteers have also taught in the local secondary school and have found this very rewarding.

 Mwaya Community Dispensary, and Kachere and Kande Health Centres